Medically reviewed by Kristin Hall, FNP

 Most anxiety disorders can be treated through psychotherapy, or talk therapy.
 Your healthcare provider may recommend that you take part in therapy, either on its own or in combination with anti-anxiety medication.

-Cognitive behavioral therapy identifying the faulty or unhelpful ways of thinking that are causing or contributing to your anxiety, then using proven strategies to change the way that you think and behave.
+Cognitive behavioral therapy involves identifying the faulty or unhelpful ways of thinking that are causing or contributing to your anxiety, then using proven strategies to change the way that you think and behave.

 Your healthcare provider may recommend making certain changes to your habits and lifestyle to reduce the severity of your anxiety.
 These may include: